-- 2 3.
-Stabilizing physical controls (such as dikes or impoundment[s]). - 3 4.
-Capping contaminated soils to reduce migration. - 5.
-Using chemicals and other materials to retard the spread of the release or to mitigate its effects. - 6.
-Excavating, consolidating, or removing contaminated soils. - 7.
-Removing wastes containers to reduce exposure risk during situations such as fires. - 8 If the facility stops operations in response to a fire, explosion, or release, the RCRA Emergency - 9 Coordinator shall ensure continued monitoring for leaks, pressure buildup, gas generation, or - ruptures in valves, pipes, or other equipment, wherever appropriate. - Natural and/or synthetic methods will be employed to limit the releases of hazardous wastes or - hazardous waste constituents so that effective recovery and treatment can be accomplished - with minimal additional risk to human health or the environment. - Emergency response actions taken to mitigate releases may include, but are not limited to, the following: - Physical methods of control may involve any of several processes to reduce the area of the spill/leak, or other release mechanism (such as fire suppression). - a.
-Absorption (e.g., absorbent sheets; spill control bucket materials specifically for solvents, neutralization, or acids/caustics; and absorbent socks for general liquids or oils) - b.
-Dikes or Diversions (e.g., absorbent socks or earth) - c.
+- 7. Removing wastes containers to reduce exposure risk during situations such as fires. - If the facility stops operations in response to a fire, explosion, or release, the RCRA Emergency - 3 Coordinator shall ensure continued monitoring for leaks, pressure buildup, gas generation, or - ruptures in valves, pipes, or other equipment, wherever appropriate. - 5 Natural and/or synthetic methods will be employed to limit the releases of hazardous wastes or - 6 hazardous waste constituents so that effective recovery and treatment can be accomplished - with minimal additional risk to human health or the environment. - 8 Emergency response actions taken to mitigate releases may include, but are not limited to, the - 9 following:

+- Physical methods of control may involve any of several processes to reduce the area of the spill/leak, or other release mechanism (such as fire suppression). - Absorption (e.g., absorbent sheets; spill control bucket materials specifically for solvents, neutralization, or acids/caustics; and absorbent socks for general liquids or oils) - b.
+Dikes or Diversions (e.g., absorbent socks or earth) - 16 c.
 Overpacking - d.
 Plug and Patch - e.
 Transfers from leaking container to new container f.
 Vapor Suppression (e.g., aqueous foam blanket) - 2.
-Chemical methods of mitigation may include the following: - 27 a.
-Neutralization - 28 b.
-Solidification - Once the Incident Commander informs the RCRA Emergency Coordinator that the emergency - scene is stable, the release has been stopped, any reactions have been controlled, the released - hazardous materials have been contained within a localized area, and the area of contamination - has been secured from unauthorized entry, the field emergency response activity can be - 33 terminated.
+Chemical methods of mitigation may include the following: - 21 a.
+Neutralization - b.
+Solidification - 23 Once the Incident Commander informs the RCRA Emergency Coordinator that the emergency - scene is stable, the release has been stopped, any reactions have been controlled, the released - hazardous materials have been contained within a localized area, and the area of contamination - has been secured from unauthorized entry, the field emergency response activity can be - 27 terminated. - D-4e(1) Fires - In the event of a fire that involves or threatens TRU mixed waste or site-generated hazardous waste, emergency response actions may include, but are not limited to, the following: - 1.

-1 D-4e(1) Fires

-- In the event of a fire that involves or threatens TRU mixed waste or site-generated hazardous waste, emergency response actions may include, but are not limited to, the following: - 1.
 The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - 2.
-The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - Only fire extinguishing materials that are compatible with the materials involved in the fire will be used to extinguish fires.
+The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response

+- organization members, but retains overall responsibility until the emergency is terminated. - Only fire extinguishing materials that are compatible with the materials involved in the fire will be used to extinguish fires.
 Water and dry chemical materials have been determined to be compatible with all components of the TRU mixed waste and sitegenerated hazardous waste. - 4.
 In order to ensure that storm drains and/or sewers do not receive potentially hazardous runoff, dikes will be built around storm drains to control discharge as needed.
 Collected waste will be sampled and analyzed for hazardous constituents, and appropriately disposed. - 5.
 The RCRA Emergency Coordinator will ensure that measures are taken to shut down operational units (e.g., process equipment and ventilation equipment) that have been affected directly or indirectly by the fire. - 6.
 Fire suppression materials used in response to incidents will be retained on-scene, where an evaluation will be performed to determine appropriate recovery and disposal methods. - 7.
 Upon underground evacuation due to a fire in the underground that involves or threatens to involve TRU mixed waste or site-generated hazardous waste, a response plan will be developed depending on the status of the fire.
 The plan may include ventilation control, barrier erection, and waiting for the fire to self-extinguish or implement active ventilation.